North Lanarkshire Council

-North Lanarkshire Council is one of the 32 local authorities of Scotland, covering the North Lanarkshire council area.
+North Lanarkshire Council (Comhairle Lannraig a Tuath) is one of the 32 local authorities of Scotland, covering the North Lanarkshire council area.
 The council is the second largest Scottish council by number of councillors, having 77 members.
 The council has been under no overall control since 2017 and has been led by a Labour minority administration since 2022.
 It is based at Motherwell Civic Centre.

 Political control

 The council has been under no overall control since 2017.
 Since August 2022 the council has been led by a Labour minority administration.

 The first election to North Lanarkshire Council was held in 1995, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 1 April 1996.
 Political control of the council since 1996 has been as follows: